JayMcConnon/DSS-Bot/docs/guide/README.md

 sidebar: auto
 ---

-# Installation
+# Quick Start

-::: tip Quick Start
+::: tip Not long now!
 Getting started with DSS-Bot is easy and you can be up and running in no 1 minute or less!
 :::